AlessioSocci/EDUCATIONAL-FRDM-KL25Z/README.md

 Test some basic funcitonality for NXP KL25 in FRDM board, without libraries.

+ATTENTION!!
+There are many inconsistencies with KL25Z data sheet when try to set preemptive priority !! ... and also with K64F method to set preemptive! ...but this coding seems work fine!!

--    GPIO IN / HW Interrupt: toggle blue led in ISR;
+-    GPIO IN / HW Interrupt: toggle blue led in ISR, set low preemptive priority.

 -    LPTMR: toggle red led in ISR, set preemptive priority of ISR;